-Medicines should only be administered at school when it would be detrimental to a child's health or school attendance not to do so.

-- No child should be given prescription or non-prescription (over the counter) medicines without their parent's written consent - except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
-Schools should set out the circumstances in which non-prescription (over the counter) medicines may be administered. - Staff should check that the medicine has been administered without adverse effect in the past and that parents have certified this is the case a note to this effect should be recorded in the written parenteral agreement for the school/setting to administer medicine. - A child under 16 should never be given medicine containing aspirin unless prescribed by a doctor.
+- Medicines should only be administered at school when it would be detrimental to a child's health or - school attendance not to do so. - No child should be given prescription or non-prescription (over the counter) medicines without their parent's written consent except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents. - Staff should check that the medicine has been administered without adverse effect in the past and that parents have certified this is the case a note to this effect should be recorded in the written parenteral agreement for the school/setting to administer medicine. - A child under 16 should never be given medicine containing aspirin unless prescribed by a doctor.
 Medication, e.g. for pain relief, should never be administered without first checking the maximum dosages and when the previous dose was taken.
 Parents should be informed. - Schools should only accept medicines that are in-date, provided in the original container and include instructions for administration, dosage and storage.
+Medicines should remain in their original container.
 The exception to this is insulin which must still be in date, but will generally be available to schools inside an insulin pen or pump, rather than in its original container.
 Schools are reminded that they are required to date check all medicines kept on site and this should be reflected in their medicines policy. - All medicines should be stored safely and securely, some medicines may require special storage conditions, e.g. refrigeration (a designated medication fridge is recommended).
 Children should know where their medicines are at all times and their access requirements.
 They should know who holds the key to the storage area.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should always be readily available to children and not locked away. - When no longer required, medicines should be returned to the parent to arrange for safe disposal.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens - should always be readily available to children and not locked away.
+Pharmacists or Health Care professionals can provide advice on storing medicines. - When no longer required, medicines should be returned to the parent to arrange for safe disposal.
 Sharps boxes should always be used for the disposal of needles and other sharps.